sherwin97/ML-Project----Predicting-solubility-/README.md

 # ML-Project----Predicting-solubility-
 A personal project to predict solubility of given molecules using their molecular descriptors.

 Comprises of three python scripts.
+Scripts can be ran in command line using the follow instructions.
-1. data.py allow users to obtain the molecules desciptors using RDkit and convert it to a dataframe.
+1. prepare_data.py allow users to obtain the molecules desciptors and prepare files to train the model.
+Arguments required includes paths to features file, target file, training files and test files.
+'''python
+python prepare_data.py --X_input "path" --y_input "path" --X_train "path" --X_test "path", --y_train "path", --y_test "path"
+'''
-2. linear_model.py allow users to construct a linear model to predict the solubility of a molecule.
+2. train_linear_model.py allow users to construct a linear model to predict the solubility of a molecule.
+Arguments required includes paths to load training files and to save model.
+'''python
+python train_linear_model.py  --X_train "path" , --y_train "path", --Model "path"
+'''
-3. predict.py allow users to predict given the data.
+3. prediction.py allow users to predict given the data.
+Arguments required inlcude path to load features file, path to save predicted values and path to load the saved model.
+'''python
+python prepare_data.py --X "path" --y "path" --saved_model "path"
+'''

 Data obtained from:
 John S. Delaney